mrudulpatil18/mrudulpatil18.github.io/src/main/resources/content/posts/multiplayer_game.md

 After some thought and brainstorming, I landed on a game loop.
 It needed to be **multiplayer, competitive and, of course, involve mazes.** The core idea was navigating from a start to an end position in *maze*-like environment, complete with misleading paths.

-Initially, i struggled to visualize how two players could compete and have fun solving the same maze together, so i had to tweak the concept.
+Initially, I struggled to visualize how two players could compete and have fun solving the same maze together, so I had to tweak the concept.

 Both players would start with **randomly generated mazes of a fixed size** (say, 5x5).
 It would be a race to complete a set number of mazes.
 When a player finishes a maze, a new, larger maze (of higher dimension) would be generated for them. **The first player to clear the final maze** (let's say maze 10) **wins!**

-To amplify the multiplayer feel, i added a twist: every time a player finishes a maze and a new, bigger one is generated for them, the opponent's current maze resets.
+To amplify the multiplayer feel, I added a twist: every time a player finishes a maze and a new, bigger one is generated for them, the opponent's current maze resets.
 This wasn't just about racing anymore; it also introduced an element of *"sabotage"* with each completion.

 ### Tech Stack

-Professionaly, I work with **Java and Spring Boot.** So it was a natural choice server-side logic, handling multiplayer communication and maze generation.
-For the visual aspect, i opted for **a browser-based game** for easy access.
+Professionally, I work with **Java and Spring Boot.** So it was a natural choice server-side logic, handling multiplayer communication and maze generation.
+For the visual aspect, I opted for **a browser-based game** for easy access.
 My self-imposed rules meant I'd be using **HTML, CSS and JS-Canvas** to implement the UI.

 ## Implementation - Bringing the Maze to Life

 ### Maze Generation - The Hunt-and-Kill Approach

-There are tons of maze generation algorithms out there, each with its own biases.
-To keep things visually appealing and minimize bias in our context, I settled on the **Hunt-and-Kill algorithm**.
+There are tons of maze generation algorithms out there==[Wikipedia](https://en.wikipedia.org/wiki/Maze_generation_algorithm)==, each with its own biases.
+To keep things visually appealing and minimize bias in our context, I settled on the **Hunt-and-Kill algorithm**==Special thanks to this [article](https://weblog.jamisbuck.org/2011/1/24/maze-generation-hunt-and-kill-algorithm)==.

 Here's a quick rundown of the algorithm: